Trader Libor: Setting Portfolio Money Management

 If we have a few strategy units in the portfolio, you can try assigning weights manually.
 However, if there are more strategies, this approach could be very time consuming.

-Fortunately, for these cases, Portfolio Composer offers an automatic calculation of weights based on the model Markowitz Efficient Frontier.
-This model maximizes return for a given level of risk.
+Fortunately, for these cases, Portfolio Composer offers an automatic calculation of weights based on the Markowitz Efficient Frontier model.
+This model maximizes return for a given level of risk — a cornerstone of modern portfolio money management.

-- In the tab Automatic Computation select a model Markowitz Efficient Frontier
+1. In the tab Automatic Computation select the model Markowitz Efficient Frontier

-- Set up 1000 simulations (according to PC performance) a Risk-Free Rate let’s leave it to 0,7
+3. Set up 1000 simulations (according to PC performance) and Risk-Free Rate to 0.7

 Then click the green button Automatic computation.

-After generating 1000 simulations, a new tab is created Automatic computation simulations, where individual simulations are displayed (blue dots).
-Next, we see a portfolio with minimal risk displayed here (green dot) and the optimal portfolio (yellow dot).
+After generating 1000 simulations, a new tab is created showing individual simulations (blue dots).
+Next, we see a portfolio with minimal risk (green dot) and the optimal portfolio (yellow dot).
 Optimal weights are loaded into the Portfolio composition tab.

 Since 100% means our original risk, which is 10% of the account, we need to rewrite the table so that the percentage setting is correct.
 Just multiply the newly obtained weights by the number 10.

 At a 1:1 leverage setting we get these results.
-It can be seen that with the optimal setting of the weights according to the Markowitz algorithm, we have an annual yield almost twice that of the manual assignment of the weights.
-That’s a decent result.
+With the optimal setting of the weights according to the Markowitz algorithm, we have an annual yield almost twice that of the manual assignment.
+That’s a significant improvement in portfolio money management.

-We will try a manual recalculation with optimal weights and a 1:2 leverage.
-A huge difference can be seen here as well.
-In particular, look at the average trade, which is almost 2.5 times larger than when manually setting the scales.
+With optimal weights and a 1:2 leverage, a huge difference can be seen.
+In particular, look at the average trade, which is almost 2.5 times larger than when manually setting the weights.

-With this, we have set up money management for individual strategies and the entire portfolio.
-Of course, there can be thousands of combinations of optimal weights; all you have to do is experiment.
+With this, we have set up portfolio money management for individual strategies and the entire portfolio.
+Of course, there can be thousands of combinations of optimal weights — all you have to do is experiment.

 Try to calculate the optimal weights yourself, both manually and with the help of the Markowitz algorithm.
 I personally like the results, and I believe that this module will help you save a lot of time and nerves.